 Top 5 Things First Time Home Buyers Should Know

-I love working with first time home buyers in Utah.
+I love working with first-time homebuyers in Utah.
 Being their guide through the entire home buying process is a great feeling.
 It makes my knowledge of the home buying process the most useful.
-Don't get me wrong - I love working with move-up buyers, downsize buyers, and relocation buyers as well.
-However, they don't need quite the same guidance that a first time home buyer does.
+Don't get me wrong - I love working with move-up buyers, downsizing buyers, and relocation buyers as well.
+However, they don't need quite the same guidance that a first-time homebuyer does.

 You must know what price of a home you can afford before you start looking.
-Most first time home buyers in Utah start their search online.
-Go ahead and browse to see what is out there, but before you start walking through the homes in Utah, you should at least be pre-qualified.
-It's a bummer to see a home that you are dying to live in, and then find out it is not in your price range.
+Most first-time homebuyers in Utah start their search online.
+Go ahead and browse to see what is out there, but you should at least be prequalified before you start walking through the homes.
+It's a bummer to see a home you are dying to live in and then find out it is not in your price range.

-Getting pre-qualified for a Utah home loan is when you give the lender your information.
-They take your name, check your credit, ask about your job and how much you make, etc. With the information you give the lender, they can tell you the amount you may qualify for.
+Getting prequalified for a Utah home on is when you give the lender your information.
+They take your name, check your credit, ask about your job, how much you make, etc. With the information you give the lender, they can tell you the amount you may qualify for.

-Getting pre-approved, however, takes the process a bit further.
-To get the pre-approval process going for a first time home buyer, you must provide the lender with proof of the information that you gave them.
-Items to have ready to give to the lender would be pay check stubs, bank statements, tax returns, etc. Once you are pre-approved, all they will need is a property to work with to complete the approval process.
+Getting preapproved, however, takes the process a bit further.
+To get the preapproval process going for a first-time homebuyer, you must provide the lender with proof of the information that you gave them.
+Items to give to the lender would be paycheck stubs, bank statements, tax returns, etc. Once you are preapproved, they will need a property to work with to complete the approval process.
 If too much time has passed, you may have to give the lender updated documents to show that nothing has changed.

 Who should I call for a home loan in Utah?

-To begin this process as a first time home buyer, I suggest finding a local mortgage lender.
-A mortgage lender can search several banks, loan programs, and interest rates to find a loan that is right for you.
-You may already know some mortgage lenders that you would prefer to work with, but the preferred method is to ask your real estate agent which lenders they work well with.
-Having a dynamic duo of real estate agent and mortgage lender makes the entire home buying process much smoother.
-To find out what mortgage lenders I work with contact me.
+To begin the process as a first-time home buyer, I suggest finding a local mortgage lender.
+A mortgage lender can search several banks, loan programs, and interest rates to find the right loan for you.
+You may already know some mortgage lenders you would prefer to work with, but the preferred method is to ask your real estate agent which lenders they work well with.
+Having a dynamic duo of real estate agents and mortgage lenders makes the entire home buying process smoother.
+To find out what mortgage lenders I work with, contact me.

 What is a buyer's real estate agent?

-A buyer's agent specializes in working for Utah first time home buyers.
+A buyer's agent specializes in working for first-time home buyers.
 They represent your best interests throughout the home purchase.

 What does a buyer's real estate agent do?